object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

             frameborder="0" allow="autoplay; fullscreen"
             allowfullscreen></iframe>

-    Imperial students can also `watch this video on Panopto <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=0f9a50a0-59b4-4bdf-ab90-ac850154fafb>`__

 Before we dive into the various different ways that Python code can be organised and run, it's helpful to have a mental model of what it